How Bitcoin Prevents Inflation

 Figure 10: A digital handshake.

 Cryptocurrencies can profoundly impact today’s business.
 Bit by bit, people are starting to accept this new type of digital currency because of the benefits offered such as peer-to-peer payments, complete monetary control, and the low fees to transfer money.
 However, as with all things, there are risks associated with this new type of digital currency.
 Nevertheless, cryptocurrencies are here to stay!
-It’s your decision if you want to be one of the early adopters to reap the potentially high rewards with using this exciting new money paradigm.
+It’s your decision if you want to be one of the early adopters to reap the potentially high rewards by using this exciting new money paradigm.